totaldebug/totaldebug.uk/_posts/2019-10-07-unifi-l2tp-set-a-static-ip-for-a-specific-user-built-in-radius-server.md

 mca-ctrl -t dump-cfg
 ```

-Once we have this I recommend copying it into your favorite text editor.
+Once we have this I recommend copying it into your favourite text editor.
 We want to delete everything except the following:

 ```
 {